matannoam-zz/LieDown/README.md

 - Creating API Resources with [Flask-Restful](http://flask-restful.readthedocs.io/)
 - Serializing request and response data with Flask-Marshmallow on top of Marshmallow.
 This entirely replaces Flask-Restful's notoriously problematic marshalling as suggested [here](https://github.com/flask-restful/flask-restful/issues/335).

+Note on rogue fields - extra information notincluded in the schema on requests are ignored by default.
+Similarly, models such as ORM objects can be used to persist information, and the response will only include schema fields as well.
+Variables can easily be used to change this behavior.

 ## Usage

 To run the application in development